ascend4/ascend4/DER.md

 - that structural notion should not require treating `v = der(x)` as aliasing or deleting the equation from the active system

+The advisory pass now has enough structural information to make progress on the pendulum example, but it still lacks:

+- symbolic differentiated-relation generation
+- stronger stopping rules / reformulation logic for cases like the reactor
+- a broader structural treatment of named derivative representatives beyond the simplest `v = der(x)` form

-That is now the first point to sharpen in the next design phase, before any symbolic differentiation or automatic index reduction is attempted.
+Those are the next steps before automatic index reduction can be attempted.

 ## Compatibility and Transition